Featured Post

 -Psalm 5:10-11

-Again we not the difference between a principle and a direct application.
+Again we note the difference between a principle and a direct application.
 We can pray this principle in the current age.
 David is singing of his enemies.
 Those enemies were both of Israel and outside Israel.
 David could expect to God move physically on his behalf.
 There is a twofold reason for this.
 In that age, God intervened directly in the life of Israel on her behalf according to his promises if they obeyed as a nation.
 We have no conditions or assurances today.
 God also made individual promises to David.
 We can claim neither set of promises or conditions for ourselves.

 Neither your descendent nor my descendent will sit on the throne of David.